Our Power: History

 Established in 2016 with 53 housing associations and local authorities as members, the company broadened its investor-base in late 2017 after raising £4.4 million from 301 investors via a social purpose bond.
 By the time it ceased trading, the company had received funds of £16.6m (including £9.8m from the Scottish government) via Our Power Community Benefit Society Limited.

 At first the company relied on the member organisations switching the supply at their vacant properties to Our Power, in the hope that the incoming tenants would remain with the company.
-The company began to supply the wider market in Scotland from October 2017, and expanded to England and Wales in early 2018.
+The company began to supply the wider market in Scotland in October 2017 and expanded to England and Wales in early 2018.
 In early 2019, around 80% of customers were in Scotland.

 Trading losses were £1.9m in 2016 and almost £5m in 2017.
 In 2018 the directors of the community benefit society considered that further funding in the region of £7m was required.